snowex-hackweek/website-2024/book/tutorials/Data_access/NSIDC_resources.md

 Explore various resources for learning about and accessing ICESat-2, SnowEx, and other NASA Earthdata.

+Credits: Mikala Beig, Gail Reckase, and the NSIDC DAAC Data Use and Education Team
 ___

 Reach out to us with data discovery and access questions!
 Real people read the emails sent to nsidc@nsidc.org.
 We are here to help make sure you get the data you need for your analysis.